Robert Auth: Career

 Auth is the Chief Executive Officer at Plaza Travel and Insurance Services Ltd., a company he founded in 1985.
 He previously served as an aide to Gerald Cardinale, advising on insurance and economic matters, and was a teacher for the North Bergen School District from 2004 to 2006.
-Auth also worked as an agency manager at the North Bergen Motor Vehicle Commission office.
+Auth also worked as an agency manager at the North Bergen office of the Motor Vehicle Commission.

 Auth endorsed Donald Trump for President of the United States in 2016, the first legislator from New Jersey to do so.
 Auth was also invited to attend Trump's inauguration.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2026—27 legislative session are: